elijahr/build-farm/README.md

 ### Contributing

-Adding new target operating systems should be fairly straightforward by following the existing patterns for Debian and Arch Linux.
+Adding new target operating systems should be fairly straightforward by following the existing distro patterns.
 Please do submit pull requests.

 Most of the work happens via `builder.py build-host` and `builder.py build-client`.
 Pass `--help` for usage.